Access Rights

 An event file always belongs to a single customer account, and only the account owner can access the access rights settings for security reasons.

-Through the access rights you can grant access to another RACE RESULT account either by username or customer ID, you can additionally control the access to certain areas of the software for that specific event.
+Through the access rights you can grant access to another RACE RESULT account either by username or customer ID, you can additionally control the access to certain areas of the software for that specific event by clicking the Edit Icon.

 Simple API